Implementing Grassroots Logic Programs with Multiagent Transition Systems and AI (Full Version): GLP and Its Implementation

-While dGLP cannot match GLP's arbitrary reduction order step-by-step (GLP is nondeterministic in goal selection; dGLP uses FIFO), it achieves the same \emph{outcomes}.
+While dGLP cannot match cGLP's arbitrary reduction order step-by-step (cGLP is nondeterministic in goal selection; dGLP uses FIFO), it achieves the same \emph{outcomes}.
 This follows from the commutativity of disjoint substitution compositions.